pdq21/kura/conf/README.md

 # Configuration for components used

-Some components were changed side by side to explore their behavior.
+Some components were used side by side to explore their behavior and usability.

 * Eclipse
 * InfluxDB